TYPO3-extensions/sphinx/Documentation/Administration/InstallingExtension/Index.rst

 	single: PDF; LaTeX
 	single: PDF; rst2pdf

-And then choose which version of Sphinx should be used and the PDF builder you prefer (either rst2pdf or LaTeX):
+And then choose which version of Sphinx should be used and the PDF builder you prefer (either ``rst2pdf`` or LaTeX):

 |sphinx_version|

 .. tip::
-	rst2pdf is available by default with this extension.
+	**Except for MS Windows users,** ``rst2pdf`` is available by default with this extension.
 However, if you want better output, you should consider using LaTeX instead.
 Please read chapter :ref:`rendering_pdf` for instructions.